nikhil-x-gupta/visual-ai/README.md

-## Edge deployment of container workload and ML model
+## Containerized Deployment of Machine Learning Image Processing Pipeline

 **Machine Inferencing and Object Detection** examples using `TensorFlow Lite and PyTorch` frameworks.
 Implemented with **OpenCV + Python + Docker**